🎄 Christmas sale Up to 63% Off

 Pitch Slider

-The next core tool is the pitch/tempo slider (pitch and tempo are used interchangeably).
-This control is found on the decks, rather than the mixer.
+Next up is the pitch/tempo slider (you’ll hear these terms used interchangeably).
+This control is found on the decks, not the mixer, and it’s super important for beatmatching.

-So in a neutral position, the track will play at exactly the same speed that it was released at.
-So if a track is released at 120 BPM, it will play at 120 BPM.
+The tempo slider allows you to adjust the playback speed of a track.
+When it’s in the neutral position, the track will play at its original speed.
+So if a track is released at 120 BPM, it’ll play at exactly 120 BPM.

-You can move the pitch slider either up or down to increase or decrease the playback speed of the track.
-This is usually marked with a percentage slider to show the amount of speed change.
+Moving the pitch slider up or down increases or decreases the playback speed of the track.
+It’s usually marked with a percentage slider to show how much you’re speeding up or slowing down the track.

 EQ - Equalization#